rosikand/rosikand/README.md

 ### Hi there 👋

 <img width="30%" align="right" alt="Github" src="https://drive.google.com/uc?export=download&id=1yv_dwthMxKU76oouabeJyckS6LzRjxA1" />
+This is my Github.
+Here you can find various projects that I am working on.
 I am a student at Stanford University🌲 studying Computer Science 💻  with a concentration in Artificial Intelligence 🧠.

 <!--